-What will happen in Bloodlands series 2?
+What will happen in Bloodlands season 2?

-It’s also possible that Emma Brannick could make her first appearance on the show – that is if we believe Tom’s claims that he let her go after killing her secret lover David Cory.
+It's also possible Emma Brannick could make her first appearance on the show – that is if we believe Tom's claims that he let her go after killing her secret lover David Cory.
 Could she return to Belfast to set the story straight and reveal Tom to be the killer he really is?
-We’ll have to wait and see.
+We'll have to wait and see.

-Bloodlands series 2 cast
+Bloodlands season 2 cast